timor/mfactor/Readme.md

   words, and after a closing bracket the corresponding "load address" remains on the stack.
 - sequence access
-  - push pointer to sequence header to stack
+  - push pointer to first element of sequence to stack
+  - either use access function directly (unsafe)
+  - or use type-checking function, which does a look-behind in memory
   - use functions to work on this "header structure", nth can be implemented generically that way
+  - if scalar value is on stack, this will still not be caught, since there is no way to distiguish between scalar values and sequences (yet)

 ## garbage collection (tbd) ##
 - root set composed of